LEI

 Requirements for companies when trading securities

 All companies and other legal entities require a global identification code, referred to as a Legal Entity Identifier (LEI), to be able to carry out securities transactions.
 To avoid problems with your securities trading, you need to register your company’s LEI.
 Companies do not require an LEI to trade mutual fund units.
-However, trading in exchange-traded funds (ETF) does require an LEI.
+However, trading in exchange-traded funds (ETF) does require a LEI.

 How to order and register an LEI: